nilupawar/QAAutomation_cucumber/README.md

 Important Note:-

-- If you use cucumber-java8 dependency(look into pom.xml) then it allows you to write your step defintion using java8 lambda
+- If you use cucumber-java8 dependency(look into pom.xml) then it allows you to write your step definition using java8 lambda

     e.g.
     Given("is used to set precondition", () -> {